brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_netcdf.rst

        - eV
      * - :attr:`mass`
        - ``mass``
-       - ``(atom)``
+       - ``(frame, atom)``
        - amu
      * - :attr:`group_labels`
        - ``group_labels``
        - ``(atom, grouping_method)``
        - --

-  The mass and the group labels cannot change during a run and are therefore written once, without a frame dimension.
+  The group labels are fixed by the :ref:`simulation model file <model_xyz>` and are therefore written once, without a frame dimension.
+  The mass is written every frame, because a :term:`MC` trial performed with the :ref:`mc keyword <kw_mc>` changes the species of a site and with it the mass.
   The ``group_labels`` variable holds one label per grouping method, giving the group each atom belongs to.
   The rank-2 tensors are stored row-major, so ``virial[frame, atom, i, j]`` is the *ij*